Difference-in-Differences Designs: A Practitioner's Guide: Some additional DiD-related procedures

 Several remarks are worth making.
 First, the statistical estimand in \eqref{eqn:CATT_comp_change} is the same as when one rules out compositional changes as in \eqref{eqn:RCS_CATT}, suggesting that, once again, what changes in this step is the interpretation.
 However, these interpretative issues have direct consequences on the appropriate method for aggregating across covariate values.
 As clearly stated in \eqref{eqn:att_rcs_comp_chage}, in the presence of potential compositional changes, one is not allowed to pool information across periods to identify (and also estimate and make inference) about $ATT(2|T_{t=2} = 1)$.
 As discussed in \citet{Santanna_Qi_DiD_compositional_2023}, ignoring these issues and pooling data from all periods in the presence of compositional changes leads to a bias that is important to be aware of.
 We refer the reader to \citet{Santanna_Qi_DiD_compositional_2023} for a discussion related to unbalanced panels and also on a discussion about doubly robust and semiparametric efficient DiD estimators under compositional changes.
 We are not aware of any papers that formally extend the discussion in \citet{Santanna_Qi_DiD_compositional_2023} to staggered DiD designs.
 Still, this extension is surely possible by following our forward-engineering approach to DiD.

 We close this section by highlighting that, in practice, it is possible to test for compositional changes by comparing the estimates from estimators that impose it and those that do not. \citet{Santanna_Qi_DiD_compositional_2023} discuss Hausman-type tests in the two-period setting, though one can extend those to more general setups.
 We also highlight that when it comes to DiD setups with staggered adoption, some equivalence results discussed in Section \ref{sec:staggered} no longer hold with repeated cross-sections or unbalanced panel data.
-For instance, the \citet{Sun2021} regression-based strategy to estimate $ATT(g,t)$'s using \eqref{eqn:SA_reg} no longer coincide with \citet{Callaway2021} estimators using the analogous of \eqref{eqn:att_gt_never_hat}, i.e.,
+For instance, the \citet{Sun2021} regression-based strategy to estimate $ATT(g,t)$'s using \eqref{eqn:SA_reg} no longer coincides with \citeauthor{Callaway2021}'s (\citeyear{{Callaway2021}}) estimators using the analog of \eqref{eqn:att_gt_never_hat}:

-with $\overline{Y}_{G=a, t=s}$ being the sample mean of $Y$ among units that belong in group $G=a$ and are observed in period $t=s$.
+where $\overline{Y}_{G=a, t=s}$ is the sample mean of $Y$ among units that belong in group $G=a$ and are observed in period $t=s$.
 In fact, it is unclear exactly what estimand is being recovered when one uses \eqref{eqn:SA_reg} with an unbalanced panel.
 If one replaces unit fixed effects with treatment group dummies in \eqref{eqn:SA_reg}, such equivalence is restored, though we suspect that many practitioners do not use this alternative specification.
 In general, we caution against extrapolating from a well-motivated regression specification that was studied under one specific setup to another related but inherited different framework.
 This practice has led to many issues in DiD, which can be fully avoided by adopting the forward-engineering approach discussed in this paper.

 \end{appendix} { \putbib }

 \end{bibunit}